 Political and media focus has been on rising electric rates in Kansas and Rolling Hills is equally interested in a solution.
-This is a complex issue driven by multiple factors including long term political decisions without thought of cost impact.
 The primary cause of the regional difference is the generation mix of fuel types, efforts to build transmission, and distribution density costs.
 While generation costs have stabilized over the last four years, transmission costs continue to climb.
 This is largely a result of the highway/byway cost allocation of transmission facilities to move wind energy out of the region.
 Kansas ratepayers are paying for transmission costs that largely benefit out of state wind developers.